Updated on 2/15/23 & 6/15/16 from an article originally published on 2/25/13.

-Take an inventory of your cleaned-out margarine tubs, coffee cans, plastic bins, storage bags and laundry baskets.
-Duffle bags, backpacks and even out-of-style purses are perfect for stashing the stuff you want to keep out of sight.
+Ever tried your hand at DIY storage containers?
+Repurposing any items you already have is also a great way to save money when trying to declutter on a budget.
+With just a little creativity, you never know what could be turned into functional storage!
+Take an inventory of your cleaned-out margarine tubs, coffee cans, plastic bins, storage bags, and laundry baskets.
+Duffle bags, backpacks, and suitcases are also great for stashing the stuff you want to keep out of sight.

 3. Buy What You Need Secondhand

-- Search online message boards and auction sites for deals on shelving and storage.
+- Search online platforms like Facebook Marketplace, message boards and auction sites for deals on shelving and storage.

 - Post on your local swap websites; request the items you need and trade them for your discards.

-- Shop the “as is” section of your local furniture and hardware stores for deep discounts on scratched or dented items.
+- Shop the “as is” section of your local furniture and hardware stores for deep discounts on lightly scratched, dented, or otherwise defective items.

 - Don’t overlook your local thrift stores and neighborhood yard sales, either.
 Just be careful to stay focused on the task at hand.
 You’re aiming to eliminate clutter, not add to it.

 4. Sell What You Can to Make Some Extra Cash